jeamy/compare2pdfs/README.md

   Kontext aus '[filename1]':
   -------------------
-  [2 lines before]
+  Farben: [Textfarbe: Rot | Hintergrund: Gelb]  # Only shown if non-black colors are found [2 lines before]
   >>> [matching line]
   [2 lines after]

   Kontext aus '[filename2]':
   -------------------
-  [2 lines before]
+  Farben: [Textfarbe: Blau]  # Only shown if non-black colors are found [2 lines before]
   >>> [matching line]
   [2 lines after]
   ```

+  Color information (Python version only):
+  - Only available in the Python implementation
+  - Shows text and background colors when they are non-black
+  - Colors are detected at the exact location of matched text
+  - Available colors include: Rot, Grün, Blau, Gelb, Magenta, Cyan, Orange, Braun, Violett, Rosa, and various shades of Grau
+  - Shell script version does not include color information

 ### Features
 - Intelligent text extraction from PDFs